Ganesh-0509/final-project/README.md

 # Final Project - GitHub and Git CLI Practice

-This repository is part of a final assignment to demonstrate GitHub and Git CLI operations.
+This is the final project for Git and GitHub hands-on labs.

 ## Contents